stevenrskelton/build-action-file-receiver/README.md

 ![Request Flow](./requests.drawio.svg)

-### Github Action Install
+### GitHub Action Install

 (These assume you are using _"com.eed3si9n" % "sbt-assembly"_ to create uber jars)

-- Copy `publishAssemblyToGithubPackages.sbt` and `uploadAssemblyByPut.sbt` to the root directory of your project.
+- Copy `publishAssemblyToGitHubPackages.sbt` and `uploadAssemblyByPut.sbt` to the root directory of your project.
 - Copy `upload-assembly-to-maven-put.yml` to the `.github/workflows` folder in your project.
 - In `upload-assembly-to-maven-put.yml` set `PUT_URI` to the URL you want to upload to, eg:
 ```
 PUT_URI="http://yourdomain.com:8080/upload"
 ```

-Running this Github Action will compile your code, upload the artifact to Github Packages for the project, upload the file to your `PUT_URI` destination, and execute server-side actions all in 1 step.
+Running this GitHub Action will compile your code, upload the artifact to GitHub Packages for the project, upload the file to your `PUT_URI` destination, and execute server-side actions all in 1 step.

 ### Server-side Receiver Install